Skip to content

 The VTB is almost always subordinated to the bank loan — meaning the bank gets paid back first.

-A well-negotiated VTB protects the seller — clear terms, solid collateral, fair rate.
+A well-negotiated VTB protects the seller — clear terms, available collateral, fair rate, default clauses.
 A poorly negotiated VTB is a real risk.
 Have the terms reviewed by your lawyer.

 When to refuse or push back